Student User Guide

 The information for a program of study (including advisor information) stops displaying once you complete it.

-It is then replaced by information concerning the completed program of study.
+It is then replaced with information concerning the completed program of study.
 This includes certificates, minors, emphases, and degrees earned at Mizzou.

 Degrees earned elsewhere also display, if recorded in myZou.